syncfusion-content/blazor-docs/blazor/blazor-playground/getting-started.md

 To create a child component, you can click the "+" button in the Blazor playground.
 This will add a new component to the project.
 You can then type the name for the child component in the input box.

+The index.razor file is the main file for the Blazor playground app.
 To view the outcome of the child component, you can refer to it in the index.razor file.

 ![Adding child components in Blazor playgorund](images/ChildComponent.png)

-The index.razor file is the main file for the Blazor playground app.
-In the index.razor file, you can add a line of code that refers to the child component.

 ![Referring child component in index.razor](images/Refer_ChildComponent.png)